 There are several principles that the Court may choose to apply when looking to apportion the property once a relationship has broken down.
-In accordance with the Family Law Act 1975 (the Act), the Court generally takes a four-step approach when diving property in order to decide the percentage apportioned to each party.
+In accordance with the Family Law Act 1975 (the Act), the Court generally takes a four-step approach when dividing property in order to decide the percentage apportioned to each party.

 Step 1: calculating the total pool of net assets